ilking/tower-hopping-problem/README.md

 # tower-hopping-problem
-C# implementation of the Simple Solution to the Tower Hopping Problem.
+C# implementation of the Tower Hopping Problem.

 Original Problem: